BlockDevsUnited/BasicFrontEndTutorial/README.md

 4. Create a new solidity file in remix, named `mood.sol`
 5. Write the contract

-   - Specify the solidity version and add a lisence
+   - Specify the solidity version and add a license

    ```
    // SPDX-License-Identifier: MIT